JONSASSE/432-2018/slides/class23/README.md

 - Will the survival analysis section of this course help me to better understand what's going on in my survival analysis course?
 - Not much in particular.
 Still trying to find out how to export spline functions on logistic regressions (and beyond) but that may be more of a personal issue...
 - I am curious about different types of graphics that can be used to demonstrate data to the reader.
+- What would be the best way to choose the reference variable when we have more than 3 ordinary variables, is it the highest proportion? the most common in the sense of the study question? the most effective variable on the outcome?
+- can we use regression on multi categorical outcome when we have asymmetric presentations of the outcome?
+- How to make a good project 2?

 ## Remaining Deliverables This Semester